lepinekong/mycodesnippets/jasmine/iframe.md

-# jasmine tips: jasmine in iframe with javascript closure
+# Tips: jasmine in iframe with javascript closure

 ### ReAdABLE Source [(What is the ReAdABLE Human Format?)](http://readablehumanformat.com)